-The Disturbance Footprint covers approximately 883.4 ha and represents the maximum extent of clearing works and the indicative locations of Project infrastructure.
+The Disturbance Footprint covers approximately 883.6 ha and represents the maximum extent of clearing works and the indicative locations of Project infrastructure.
 It is a 'worst-case' scenario in terms of the extent of clearing works.
-The impact assessment on MNES values (see Section 8.1.1 and Appendix E of Attachment B4) refers to clearing areas that are based on the Disturbance Footprint.
-As infrastructure will be micro-sited within the Development Corridor, the final clearing areas are anticipated to be lower than detailed in this assessment (described further in Section 9.2.2 of Attachment B4).
+The impact assessment on MNES values (see Section 8.1.1 and Appendix E) refers to clearing areas that are based on the Disturbance Footprint.
+As infrastructure will be micro-sited within the Development Corridor, the final clearing areas are anticipated to be lower than detailed in this assessment (described further in Section 9.2.2).